DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Addressing claims 1 and 14, Bilak discloses a system for recycling waste hear air (figs. 1-4), the system comprising:
+Addressing claims 1-2 and 14-15, Karrat discloses a system for recycling waste heat air (figs. 4-5), the system comprising:

-Addressing claims 3, 5, 16 and 18, fig. 8 shows the battery or the load 840 as the structural equivalence to the claimed at least one external powered device electrically coupled to the thermoelectric module.
+Addressing claims 3, 5, 16 and 18, Harding discloses in fig. 1 and paragraph [0032] at least one external powered device (battery 66) coupled to the thermoelectric module, which subsequently delivers power to the servers 50.

 Addressing claim 10, the claimed temperature difference does not structurally differentiate the claimed system from that of the prior art when it is read in light of the specification because the temperature difference depends on the atmospheric temperature to which the second heat transfer surface is exposed, which changes according to season.
 Similarly, the second heat transfer surface of Bilak is exposed to external environment similarly to that of the claimed thermoelectric module; therefore, the chiller unit of Bilak in view of Harding is also positioned in an environment where a temperature difference of greater than 10o C exists.